Cabramatta Moon Festival

 Celebrate the equinox and Sydney’s diverse cultures from sunrise till sunset

 When daylight and darkness meet perfectly in equal measure for the annual equinox, millions of people celebrate the Moon Festival.
-This South East Asian tradition recognises the harvest and changing of seasons, and in Cabramatta more than 90,000 people join in the festivities each year, carrying lanterns, performing traditional dances and sharing mooncakes at Freedom Plaza and throughout the city streets.
+This South East Asian tradition recognises the harvest and changing of seasons, and in Cabramatta more than 90,000 people join in the festivities in the heart of the CBD each year, carrying lanterns, performing traditional dances and sharing mooncakes at Freedom Plaza and throughout the city streets.